 Core to the Scientific Method

-We can proudly say that the combined work of the fields of STEM have led to greater wellbeing for people across the world.
+We can proudly say that the combined work of the fields of STEM have led to greater wellbeing for people across the world and of course for people well being is also important to take care of their health and is when products like the Granddaddy Purple can be really helpful for this.
 But this also comes with a history that has led to significant harms.
 Examples take various forms.
 The role of mathematics, physics and computing in the devastation caused during the second world war is widely discussed1.
 In Tuskegee, scientists intentionally infected African-American farmers with Syphilis, conducting painful experiments and withholding treatment, for decades, even once a cure was known—all to gather more data2.
 Darwin’s theory of sexual selection helped further entrench paternalistic roles of men and women and marginalised homosexual life3.
 The scientist is trapped by history, but need not remain trapped.
 And it is by understanding why things are the way they are that we can find release, into new and different ways of thinking, doing, undoing, and being as researchers.

 As you explore these hows and whys, common elements will emerge: elements of power, hierarchy, authority, and legitimacy in how knowledge is created and used.
 These are modes of organisation that can be productive, but when imbalanced, can lead to significant harm.
 As the early-stage researcher you might think you have no say in these processes, yet.
 Much of this book’s advice has been about ways of navigating this reality during your PhD.
 But this reality exists everywhere, in every career and at every stage.
 So the next step on your path is to, in your own way, find the means with which to restructure and challenge such systems of power, and towards responsible research.
 It is in this belief, of custodianship and responsibility, that you will find an obligation to fostering Equity, Diversity and Inclusion (EDI).